How To Prepare continued...

 - Gently insert the

-plastic or metal and may be warmed with water or lubricated with a vaginal
+plastic or metal.
+It may be warmed with water or lubricated with a vaginal

 lubricant (such as K-Y Jelly).